Before Installing...

 - Play!

-- When you just want to study with classic flashcards, choose Study mode.
+- When you want to review with classic flashcards, choose Flashcards.

-- Occasionally follow your progress by taking a look at the Statistics and High Scores
+- Occasionally follow your progress by taking a look at the Statistics and Scores.

 - Lather, rinse, repeat...